adamedx/autographps/README.md

 For a much more detailed description of PoshGraph's usage and capabilities, including advanced query and authentication features, see the [WALKTHROUGH](docs/WALKTHROUGH.md).

-## Installing from git for developers
+## Developer installation from source
 For developers contributing to PoshGraph or those who wish to test out pre-release features that have not yet been published to PowerShell Gallery, run the following PowerShell commands to clone the repository and then build and install the module on your local system:

 ```powershell